anacv/HeatStress/README.md

 # HeatStress
-Heat Stress indices for Heat-Shield

 ## What is `HeatStress`?

 **HeatStress** is a R package for the calculation of heat stress indices.
-It has been developed in the framework of the Horizon2020 [HEAT-SHIELD project](www.heat-shield.eu).
+It has been developed in the framework of the Horizon2020 [HEAT-SHIELD project](https://www.heat-shield.eu).

 ****